itai590/Hey-Sheldon/README.md

 ## Future Improvements

 - [X] **Add SSL to Production Frontend**
-  Implement HTTPS on the production frontend using Let's Encrypt for secure access.
+  Implement HTTPS on the production frontend using Let's Encrypt.

+- [ ] **Integrate AI-Based Bark Detection**
+    Move beyond basic amplitude checks by training machine learning models to recognize bark patterns.

 - [ ] **Enhanced Client-Side Error Handling**
   Improve the React frontend to handle backend or network failures more gracefully.

-- [ ] **Integrate AI-Based Bark Detection**
-  Move beyond basic amplitude checks by training machine learning models to recognize bark patterns.
+- [ ] **Upgrade React to version 18+**<br>Update the React frontend to the latest version for improved performance and features and compatibility.

 - [ ] **Support Customizable Sound Event Patterns**
   Allow users to define their own trigger sounds (e.g., claps, whistles) for flexible event detection.